What is 3D Printing? | 3D Printing Software | Autodesk

 Learn about how aerospace companies are buying into additive manufacturing and what it means for the industry’s ongoing success.

-This video details the FFF workflow along with tips and tricks to utilize Fusion 360 Additive FFF for a Ultimaker 3d printer.
+This video details the FFF workflow along with tips and tricks to utilise Fusion 360 Additive FFF for an Ultimaker 3d printer.

-Learn more about the design process using fused deposition modeling (FDM) 3D printing technology through the power of a very flexible modeling workflow in Fusion 360 software.
+Learn more about the design process using fused deposition modelling (FDM) 3D printing technology through the power of a very flexible modelling workflow in Fusion 360 software.

 Find out how you can use Fusion 360 software to drive efficiencies and innovation in your processes that will benefit your bottom line and the planet.